 Fair Trade Chocolate –

 Who wouldn’t like to get a fabulous box of unique chocolates?
 I discovered Rescue Chocolate last year when I was searching for gifts that supported charitable organizations.
 You can check out my ‘gifts that give back’ post for more ideas.
-I’d have a hard time choosing so this sampler box would be perfect if you were looking to get me a gift or something.
+During holiday seasons, they have a sampler box that would be perfect if you were looking to get me a gift or something.

 Short on time and can’t wait for products to be delivered?
 Fair Trade chocolate has become more commonplace, you can find it at major grocery stores and big-box retailers.
 Grab a few bars, a basket or tin and put together a cute gift basket.
 Fair Trade is important as this ensures that among other things, local farmers in developing countries are being paid fair prices for their goods.

 Small Diffuser with Essential Oils –

 I’ve had this diffuser for a few years and love it.
 I keep it on my bedside table and run it each night, the tank is large enough to hold enough water for 2-3 nights before I need to refill it.
 It’s nice and quiet and has a colored light that can be on or off.